bytebase/bytebase.com/content/changelog/bytebase-1-8-0.md

 - [Introducing DB Cost](/blog/introducing-dbcost), the simple cloud database pricing sheet for AWS RDS and Google Cloud SQL instance.
 - [What is a Database Schema?](/blog/what-is-database-schema)
 - An oldie but goodie: [Database Review 2021 and 2022 Predictions](/blog/database-review-2021)

-## 📕 Installation and Upgrade

-Follow [Installation](/docs/get-started/self-host).
-If you are upgrading from a previous version, restart after obtaining the newest release binary.